pemcg/manageiq-automation-howto-guide/chapter18/custom_state_machines.md

 ![screenshot](images/screenshot55.png)

 Kevin has made quite a few enhancements, so we need to import some Methods and Instances from four different namespaces in the imported domain into our own domain.
+We'll be using a VMware provider for this example, so we'll copy the VMware-specific customisations.

 From the _Infrastructure_ namespace...